shopsys/shopsys/docs/contributing/our-backward-compatibility-promise.md

 A new version may include database migrations if the structure of [the entities](/docs/introduction/entities.md) changed.

 Only `MAJOR` and `MINOR` versions may include DB migrations.
-Migrations in `MINOR` versions may not change types of existing columns, rename columns and tables, and remove nullability of a column.
+Migrations in `MINOR` versions are backward compatible.
+It means they may not change types of existing columns, rename columns and tables, and remove nullability of a column.

 You should always check and test the database migrations before running them on your production data.